CodeTripper/microprofile-blueprint/README.md

 This is a [MicroProfile](https://microprofile.io/) based reference application implemented through Payara Micro.
 This is intended to be a blueprint for creating any new microservice.

+To create a new microservice, just run:

+     bin/init.sh

+Enter the package name (groupId) like _com.example_

+Enter the project name  like _mynewservice_

 The generation of the executable jar file can be performed by issuing the following command

     mvn clean package